 - Teach a wide range of courses as a TA.
-Prospective employers want teachers who haven't spent five years teaching just algebra and trigonometry. - Take the opportunity to teach any special course, such as Math Excel, Computer Calculus, special courses for minorities. - Be able to document your teaching performance.
+Prospective employers want teachers who haven't spent five years teaching just algebra and trigonometry. - Take the opportunity to teach any special courses, such as Math Excel, and the Freshman Summer Program.
+Assist in course development if asked. - Be able to document your teaching performance.
 All teachers of mathematics courses are evaluated by their students every fall and spring.
 Unfortunately, the University-required form for this evaluation yields only average numbers provided by students checking boxes.
 If we want to improve our teaching, and to demonstrate teaching ability to outsiders, a different kind of evaluation form is needed.
 It should provide for narrative responses by students.
 TA's are urged to write their own forms, use them regularly, and retain them for eventual use by prospective employers. - Acquire a faculty teaching mentor.
 This should be someone who will watch you teach and offer suggestions on how you can improve.
 Such a person can also write a letter of recommendation based on personal knowledge of your teaching.